jmzlx/dd_poc/data/strategy/rockman - alternative.md

 ### Investment Philosophy

 * **Sustainability & Energy First**: Prioritize acquisitions aligned with the global energy transition
-* **Edge + AI Convergence**: Position Rockwell at the intersection of edge, AI, and industrial automation
+* **Edge + AI Convergence**: Position Rockman at the intersection of edge, AI, and industrial automation
 * **Human-Machine Partnership**: Build solutions that enhance—not replace—human operators
-* **Supply Chain as a Platform**: Extend Rockwell automation into the broader value chain
+* **Supply Chain as a Platform**: Extend Rockman automation into the broader value chain

 ### Integration Approach

-* Retain specialized expertise while ensuring integration into FactoryTalk and Rockwell’s go-to-market engine
+* Retain specialized expertise while ensuring integration into FactoryTalk and Rockman’s go-to-market engine
 * Co-brand for trust, while embedding into unified platform within 18 months
-* Expand acquired capabilities to Rockwell’s 100+ country footprint
+* Expand acquired capabilities to Rockman’s 100+ country footprint

 ### Success Metrics Across All Projects

 * Generate \$1.8B+ in incremental revenue by 2029
 * Achieve leadership in 3 new strategic categories: Energy Transition, Industrial Edge, Sustainability
-* Ensure Rockwell is recognized as the indispensable partner for sustainable and resilient manufacturing globally
+* Ensure Rockman is recognized as the indispensable partner for sustainable and resilient manufacturing globally